ajithrn/FluxStack/README.md

 - Extensible: New blocks can be added easily
 - Maintainable: Common functionality is centralized
 - Discoverable: Blocks are automatically registered
+- Configurable: Blocks can be enabled/disabled through the Module Manager

 ### Available Blocks